codebyvictor/portfolio/README.md

 ## [3.
 Portfolio Management: Backtest a portfolio using multiple factor model](https://github.com/codebyvictor/portfolio_optimization.git)
 #### Tools used: Python
-This project aims to compute and backtest portfolio strategies that using industry characteristics: market capitalization, book-to-market ratio, momentum, market beta and idiosyncratic volatility.
-We want to evaluate the performance of these strategies according to the Sharpe Ratio and alphas according to the Fama-French models with three, four and five factors.
+This project aims to compute and backtest portfolio strategies using 4 industry characteristics: market capitalization, book-to-market ratio, momentum, market beta and idiosyncratic volatility.
+We assess the performance of these strategies using the Sharpe Ratio and the alphas derived from the Fama-French three-factor, four-factor, and five-factor models

 ## [4.
 Optimizing a portfolio asset allocation by using efficient frontier](https://github.com/codebyvictor/portfolio_optimization.git)
 #### Tools used: Python